Víctor Vázquez (footballer, born 1987): Toronto FC

 Vázquez transferred to Canadian club Toronto FC on 20 February 2017.
-He scored his first goal on 18 March in a 2–0 away win over the Vancouver Whitecaps FC.
+He scored his first goal on 18 March in a 2–0 away win over Vancouver Whitecaps FC.
 Throughout his first season in Major League Soccer, he drew praise in the media for adding depth to his new team's attacking play, courtesy of his vision and distribution, and formed a notable partnership in midfield with captain Michael Bradley, who was in turn freed from much of the team's creative responsibilities and played more of a defensive role, while still sharing some of the playmaking duties with the Spaniard; Vázquez's playmaking ability and link-up play with forwards Sebastian Giovinco and Jozy Altidore saw him finish as the second highest assist provider of the regular season (16) while also notching eight goals, as Toronto captured the Canadian Championship followed by the Supporters' Shield for most points in the league, after a 4–2 home win over New York Red Bulls on 30 September in which he scored from an injury time penalty.

 In Toronto's last match of the regular season on 22 October 2017, a 2–2 away draw to Atlanta United FC, the former club broke the league's point record of 68 points, set by LA Galaxy in 1998, by one point.
 Eight days later, in the first leg of the Eastern Conference semi-finals in the play-offs, Vázquez scored the opening goal in a 2–1 away win over the New York Red Bulls.
 On 29 November, in the return leg of the Eastern final against Columbus Crew SC, at BMO Field, he missed a penalty in the 26th minute, but later set up the only goal of the match scored by Altidore, which saw his side emerge conference winners for the second consecutive year and earn a place in the MLS Cup Final.
 On 9 December, in the decisive match played at the same venue, he was involved in Altidore's opener and subsequently scored the final goal in a 2–0 win over the Seattle Sounders FC for an unprecedented domestic treble.

 Vázquez's second season at the club was less successful however, as he struggled with injuries, collecting eight goals and nine assists in 21 MLS appearances and totalling matches 26 across all competitions.
 Although Toronto defended their Canadian Championship title, and even reached the final of the CONCACAF Champions League in 2018, with him starting in the second leg, they missed out on the playoffs for the first time in four years.